koriaf/ausdigital-nry/docs/1.0/index.md

  * MUST contain a `durability` attribute, which contains an ISO 8601 formatted date string.
  * The `durability` date MUST NOT be less than one month ahead of the `proof.json` SIG_DATE attribute.
- * The `durability` date MUST NOT be less than the corresponding `hoc_header` durability date.
+ * The `durability` date MUST NOT be more than the corresponding `hoc_header` durability date.
  * MUST contain an `object` attribute, which contains a content-address of some notarised object.

 The elements in the HOC Detail inherits an `ac_code` and `network` from the reference to the HOC Detail in the HOC Header.

- * If the inherited `ac_code` is "0", and `proof.json` NOTARY identifies the same business as the inherited `network`, and the listed `durability` date is in the future, then the `object` this HOC Detail must be available through the API (e.g. `GET /public/{content_address}`)
+If the `ac_code` says that notarized object public then notarized object MUST be available as `/public/{content_address}` If the `ac_code` says that notarized object private then notarized object MUST be available ONLY as `/private/{content_address}` and ONLY to capable users (see "Validating HOC Header" section for details about private/public objects).

- * If the inherited `ac_code` is "1", "2" or "3"; and `proof.json` NOTARY identifies the same business as the inherited `network`, and the listed `durability` date is in the future, and the API Token has a valid identity claim, and the identity in the API token identifies a business in the restrict_list of the object, then the `object` this HOC Detail MUST be available through the API (e.g. `GET /private/{content_address}`)
+Same is applicable for HocDetail object.

  # Related Material